 The best way to learn what’s new in any technology is to compare with its earlier version.
-Here will be understanding the difference between ASP.NET Core MVC and ASP.NET MVC 5 by creating sample application and comparing project solution structure between them.
+Here will be understanding the difference between ASP.NET Core MVC and ASP.NET MVC 5 by creating a sample application and comparing project solution structure between them.

 ASP.NET Core is a lean and composable framework for building web and cloud applications.
 ASP.NET Core is fully open source.

-Quick look of ASP.NET Core improvements
+Quick look at ASP.NET Core improvements

 - Build and run cross-platform ASP.NET apps on Windows, Mac and Linux